Nairobi Global Trade Centre

 The Global Trade Centre (GTC) is a mixed-use complex in the Westlands suburb of Upper Parklands in Nairobi owned by Nairobi GTC Industry Ltd. The establishment is set on a 7.5 acre piece of land in Westlands, comprises the Nairobi GTC Office Tower, the tallest building in Kenya, rises 184 m above ground, with 42 floors.

 Overview

 The Global Trade Centre developed as mixed-use high-rises, sits on a 7.5-acre piece of land in the Westlands neighbourhood of Upper Parklands.
 The GTC comprises six other imposing towers: a 42-floor Office Tower, a 35-floor hotel tower hosting the US chain JW Marriott hotel, and four residential flats of 24 to 28 floors.
-GTC also includes a 4-storey mall on the and a 3-storey retail within the GTC Office Tower The GTC Office Tower is sits at the furthest south of all the other establishments along Waiyaki Way and the Nairobi Expressway, the rest of the complex spreads northwards and westwards along Westlands Road and both sides of Chiromo Lane.
+GTC also includes a 4-storey mall on the and a 3-storey retail within the GTC Office Tower The GTC Office Tower is sits at the furthest south of all the other establishments along Chiromo Road and the Nairobi Expressway, the rest of the complex spreads northwards and westwards along Westlands Road and both sides of Chiromo Lane.